bharambetejas/sbom-support-analyzer/docs/PROJECT_SUMMARY.md

 ## Overview

-This project provides a complete, production-ready solution for analyzing software components in CycloneDX or SPDX SBOMs to determine their maintenance status and end-of-support dates using **real data from package registries and source repositories**.
+This project provides a complete, production-ready solution for analyzing software components in CycloneDX or SPDX SBOMs to determine their maintenance status and end-of-life dates using **real data from package registries and source repositories**.

 ## What Makes This Solution Unique